ThyCa: Thyroid Cancer

 What is the accuracy rate of FNA?

 The rate of accurate results depends on the skill and experience of the physician obtaining the samples and interpreting the smears under the microscope.
-The figures reported in the medical literature vary considerably and may be difficult to interpret accurately.
+The resuts reported in the medical literature vary considerably and may be difficult to interpret accurately.

 Who may perform FNAs?